jensenpat/wordsearch/README.md

 wordsearch requires Python 3 to be installed before you can run it.

 1. You can download wordsearch as a a .zip file release, or clone this github repository for the latest updates.
-2. chmod +x wordsearch and run.
+2. On Unix: chmod +x wordsearch and run it: ./wordsearch
+3. On Windows: python wordsearch
-3. Learn some great tips and tracks after installing by typing "man wordsearch"
+4. Learn some great tips and tracks after installing by typing "man wordsearch"

 # Contributing: